elixirschool/elixirschool/lessons/basics/testing.md

 end
 ```

-Now we should see a very different kind of output:
+Now we should see a different kind of output:

 ```shell
   1) test the truth (ExampleTest)